A text fading in and out or a link popping up when hovered. What do these two things have in common? Yes, they all animate.

-Made by Jhey Tompkins, a CSS wizard in himself, Whirl is a curation of CSS loading animations.
+Made by Jhey Tompkins, a CSS wizard himself, Whirl is a curation of CSS-loading animations.
 It takes the pain out of a developer because it already has 106 whirls and more.

-Take a look at the demo website to get a taste of what type of loaders are available.
+Take a look at the demo website to get a taste of what types of loaders are available.

 You can install it on your projects via NPM or Yarn commands –